Montréal is a global leader in AI and deep learning.

-Our tech innovation ecosystem is vibrant, robust, and growing.
+Toronto’s tech innovation ecosystem is vibrant, robust, and growing

 Between 2010 and 2015, our tech sector grew by 14.6% and 50,000 jobs.
 Today, 15% of all jobs are in tech.
 Toronto is also home to a critical mass of innovators, RIC’s, academic institutions, and government supporters excited about fueling the next generation of tech innovation.

 - Home to 5000+ startups along TO-WR corridor

 - Generating $52B in revenues annually, we are the 3rd largest centre for tech firms in NA with offices for Google, Facebook, Microsoft, IBM, Cisco, Airbnb, Uber (ATG) and more

 - Home to lower business costs than the 31 largest cities in the U.S.

 Toronto believes diversity is a strength

 - Globally connected residents that collectively speak 180 languages and dialects and understand the cultural landscape and nuances of doing business internationally

 - 52% of ventures supported by MaRS (Toronto’s largest incubation hub) have founders who came from overseas